blackflux/lru-cache-ext/README.md

 Cached value is returned when it becomes available.

-`valueFn` only supports Synchronous functions.
+`valueFn` supports Synchronous and Asynchronous functions.

-The cache is NOT left empty if an error is thrown at any point in `valueFn`.
+The cache is left empty if an error is thrown in a Synchronous `valueFn`.